Stability properties of some particle filters: Setting

-It is stressed that: 1) a time-uniform bound on the asymptotic variance for $\pi_{n}^{N}$ and 2) a linear-in-time bound on the relative variance for $Z_{n}^{N}$ , as pursued here, are different properties from the time-uniform convergence results proved in most of the above.
-The existing works featuring the most similar type of results to those considered here are \citep{smc:the:C04}, \citep{smc:the:K05}, \citep{favetto2009asymptotic} and \citep{smc:the:CdMG11}, all of which rely on strong mixing assumptions, at least on $f$, which we do not invoke.
+It is stressed that: (1) a time-uniform bound on the asymptotic variance for $\pi_{n}^{N}$, and (2) a linear-in-time bound on the relative variance for $Z_{n}^{N}$, as pursued here, are different properties from the time-uniform convergence results proved in most of the above.
+The existing works featuring the most similar type of results to those considered here are \citet{smctheC04,smctheK05,favetto2009asymptotic} and \citet{smctheCdMG11}, all of which rely on strong mixing assumptions, at least on $f$, which we do not invoke.

-The overall approach used in the present work to express Feynman-Kac formulae and associated functionals is the semigroup formulation of \citet{smc:theory:Dm04}, but the stability ideas are different and are based around a weighted $\infty$-norm function space setting.
-In Theorem \ref{thm:MET}, the decomposition idea of \citet{filter:the:KV08} and some technical approaches from \citet{filter:the:DFMP09} are employed.
+The overall approach used in the present work to express Feynman--Kac formulas and associated functionals is the semigroup formulation of \citet{smctheoryDm04}, but the stability ideas are different and are based around a weighted $\infty$-norm function space setting.
+In Theorem \ref{thmMET}, the decomposition idea of \citet{filtertheKV08} and some technical approaches from \citet{filtertheDFMP09} are employed.